 In the PSW and Supportive Care Program, we believe that learning is based on an integrated balance of theory and practice.
 The clinical field experiences provide learning opportunities to apply theory to practice.

 Prior to clinical field experiences, students may receive written guidelines outlining specific procedures to be followed during clinical field experience.
 These guidelines cover punctuality, absences, illnesses, dress codes, insurance coverage, and the reporting of accidents or incidents which may impact the health and safety of students or residents/clients at the clinical field experiences.
 Students are expected to adhere closely to these guidelines.

 As a PSW/Supportive Care student, it is important to present in a professional manner, particularly when in a clinical field experience setting (community or institution).
 A professional demeanour and appearance are important in establishing effective working relationships with clients and colleagues.
 As an employee in any agency providing clinical field experience, it is important always to act and dress appropriately, and students will be required to follow their employer policies.

 The PSW and Supportive Care Program are committed to applying the following standards when evaluating students during their clinical field experiences:

 - Allowing for individual learning/performance strengths and deficits.

 - Offering a variety of practice settings from which evaluative data can be gathered.

 - Communicating evaluative data verbally and through established written documents.

-STANDARD #2:The practice evaluation will ensure that the achievement and measurement of field experience learning outcomes is facilitated by:
+STANDARD #2:The practice evaluation will ensure that the achievement and measurement of clinical field experience learning outcomes is facilitated by:

 - Assessing the student's current level of performance against the course outcomes, utilizing multiple sources of evaluative data.